0xemmkty/tinymind-blog/content/blog/ok-i-know-now-i-can-start-a-post-for-record-some-convo-with-k.md

 i dont know, i do not feel angry or sth, i just feel sad. too see a person become like this is really sad .....
 i am so sad .... i am so sad ... i promise i do not think you are stupid or want to express you are stupid .... i just want to i dont know ... how can i make you aware sth in your life ...
 sad and feel like yes i cant do anything ... i already know this day will come but when it truly come still feel sad ... but yes anyway this is always bad things, transition in a person's life will have many period, but just this period is almost most 'terrible' one for me to stand.
 so, i choose to leave. i think i only want to leave for short time but idk, this depends on the future.

+someone says to me in the past,